h2oai/h2o-3/h2o-docs/src/product/upgrade/H2OBenefits.md

 ###Ease of Use

-- Flow, an intuitive web UI that is similar to IPython Notebook, allows you to modify, save, export, and share your workflow with others
+- Flow, an intuitive web UI that is designed to simplify a data scientist's workflow, allows you to modify, save, export, and share your workflow with others

 ###Extensibility